Skip Navigation

 Raymond F. Gasser, Ph.D.

-Back to Top Dr. Gasser is professor of cell biology and anatomy, and an adjunct professor of obstetrics and gynecology at Louisiana State University Health Sciences Center.
+Back to Top Dr. Gasser is Professor Emeritus and Professor of Clinical Anatomy at Louisiana State University Health Sciences Center.

-Dr. Gasser served as course director for human prenatal development for 24 years, and has received 13 teaching awards.
+Dr. Gasser served as course director for human prenatal development for 24 years and has received more than 20 teaching awards.
 A prolific author, he wrote one of the classic embryology texts entitled Atlas of Human Embryos.
 He has produced a variety of audio-visual anatomy teaching tools.
-He is the principal investigator of the Virtual Human Embryo, which provides electronic images of whole and sectioned human embryos (from Carnegie Stages 5 through 13, and counting).
-The Virtual Human Embryo is a major joint research and education project of the Louisiana State University Health Sciences Center and the Human Developmental Anatomy Center in Washington, D.C., which is funded by the National Institutes of Health (NIH).
+He is the principal investigator of the Virtual Human Embryo, which provides electronic images of whole and sectioned human embryos from Carnegie Stages 1 through 23 (stages 18 through 22 are still under development).
+The Virtual Human Embryo is a major joint research and education project of the Louisiana State University Health Sciences Center and the Human Developmental Anatomy Center in Washington, D.C., which is funded by a grant from the National Institute of Child Health and Human Development.

 Dr. Gasser is also a member of the Federative International Committee on Anatomical Terminology, serving on the Subcommittee on Human Embryological Terms.